-What is considered skinny when it comes to body mass index?
+What is considered skinny or underweight when it comes to body mass index?

 Take a look at this chart.
 The information is from two big health institutions—the World Health Organization (WHO) and the US Centers for Disease Control and Prevention (CDC).